danielgavrilov/techsoc/_sponsors/deutsche-bank.md

 You can shape the future of one of the world’s leading banks.

-Discover a career to look forward to at <a href="http://db.com/careers/technology">http://db.com/careers/technology</a>
+Discover a career to look forward to at <http://db.com/careers/technology>.